 Basically, when the lower belly area protrudes from the body, is soft, and squishy, and makes you feel like you’re still pregnant.

-It’s an experience almost every new mom will go through as the most common cause is diastasis recti which an abdominal separation that occurs in pregnancy.
+It’s an experience almost every new mom will go through, as the most common cause is diastasis recti, which is an abdominal separation that occurs in pregnancy.

 Along with the belly pooch, many moms experience back pain, a lack of strength, a weakened pelvic floor, and diminished confidence.